jonleverrier/yam-server-configurator/README.md

 ### yam_update.sh

-This will update and download all YAM scripts from the master branch.
+This will update and download all YAM scripts from a specified branch.

-Example usage:
+Example usage (recommended):
 ```
 /bin/bash yam_update.sh master
 ```